-With the multitude of factors that come into play when deciding the appropriate time to inform your employees that your business is for sale, I do not offer a standard or general answer.
-When sellers consult me as to my opinion on when it is the right time, I like to review the major issues that will affect the decision.
+With the multitude of factors that come into play when deciding the appropriate time to inform your employees that your business is for sale, I do not offer a standard or general answer to either owners or broker/agents.
+When clients ask me this question in the BizBen ProSell Program as to my opinion on when it is the right time, I like to review the major issues with these sellers and Brokers/Agents that will affect the decision to communicate with employees.

 First of all, I feel it is the seller’s right and responsibility to make the final decision on when to make the announcement.
 It is still the current owner’s business and until the escrow has closed and the buyer takes possession, the owner faces the greatest immediate impact.
 They know the employees well, their insight as to how and when to make the announcement is paramount to putting together a successful plan.